-Canada has a bicameral parliamentary system, which means that in addition to the Queen, the Parliament is comprised of two houses, namely the House of Commons and the Senate.
+Canada is a federal state with a bicameral parliamentary system.
+This means that, in addition to the King or Queen, the federal Parliament consists of two legislative bodies: the House of Commons and the Senate.

-The federal parliamentary institutions were the subject of many discussions at the time of Confederation.
-Québec finally accepted the principle of proportional representation in the House of Commons, as set out in the British North America Act of 1867, i.e. with its adjustments and safeguards for provinces in which the relative population was likely to experience decline.
-At that time, the population of Ontario was growing due to immigration and the potential danger, for the Francophone minority, of the application of representation by population in the House of Commons was a subject of concern for French Canadians.
+The federal parliamentary institutions were the subject of much discussion at the time of the three conferences that led to the creation of the Canadian federation.
+Québec finally agreed to the principle of proportional representation in the House of Commons, as set out in the British North America Act, 1867.
+Provisions were made to include adjustments and safeguards for provinces whose relative population was likely to decline.
+At that time, since the population of Ontario was growing due to immigration, the French-Canadian population was concerned about the potential danger that the application of representation by population in the House of Commons would pose to this minority group.

-In 1992, as part of the discussions surrounding the Charlottetown Agreement, Québec succeeded, among other things, in ensuring that its representation in the House of Commons could never fall below the threshold of 25% of the total seats.
-However, following the failure of this constitutional agreement, this measure never materialized.
+The Charlottetown Accord of 1992 provided that Québec's representation in the House of Commons could never fall below 25% of the total seats.
+However, this constitutional agreement fell through and so this measure never materialized.